Comptroller and Auditor General of India (CAG)

 c.
 Audit report on public undertakings.

 1. The CAG is an agent of the Parliament and conducts audits of expenditure on behalf of the Parliament.
 Therefore he is responsible only to the Parliament.

-2. The CAG has to ascertain whether the money spent were authorised for the purpose for which they were spent.
+2. The CAG has to ascertain whether the money spent was authorised for the purpose for which they were spent.

-3. He focuses on whether expenditure made is in public interest or not.
+3. He focuses on whether the expenditure made is in the public interest or not.

 4. The role of CAG in the auditing of public corporations is limited.

 6. Some corporations are audited by private professional auditors who are appointed by the Central Government in consultation with CAG.
-If necessary there may be supplementary audit by CAG.
+If necessary, there may be a supplementary audit by CAG.

 Audit Board, 1968

 In 1968 an Audit Board was established as a part of the office of CAG to associate with outside specialists and experts to handle technical aspects of the audit.
 Board was established on the recommendation of the Administration Reforms Commission of India.